-- O Settlement Provision 1.4: Detailed explanation of the unique operating characteristics and parameters related to SDG&E's hydro resource scheduling.
-See Section IV. below and Attachment L. - O Settlement Provision 1.5: Report instances in which the locational marginal price ("LMP") is greater than the bid price but no dispatch was awarded.
+- Settlement Provision 1.2: Reasons in Attachment F- Master File Change exceptions for selecting proxy or registered costs.
+See Section VI. of testimony, below, and Attachment F. - Settlement Provision 1.3: Calculations for determining whether a discretionary self-schedule has a cost impact.
+See Section VI. below and Attachments D and E. - Settlement Provision 1.4: Detailed explanation of the unique operating characteristics and parameters related to SDG&E's hydro resource scheduling.
+See Section IV. below and Attachment L. - Settlement Provision 1.5: Report instances in which the locational marginal price ("LMP") is greater than the bid price, but no dispatch was awarded.
 See Section VI. below and Attachment C. - Settlement Provision 1.6: Identify in testimony, on a month-to-month basis, which dates the Demand Response Programs were unavailable, and therefore not dispatched, due to a lack of nominations from the aggregators.
 See Section X. below and Attachment H-K.